Generic Name: moxifloxacin (MOX-i-FLOX-a-sin)

 If OVERDOSE is suspected:

-Moxifloxacin is usually handled and stored by a health care provider.
-If you are using moxifloxacin at home, store moxifloxacin as directed by your pharmacist or health care provider.
-Keep moxifloxacin out of the reach of children and away from pets.
+Moxifloxacin will be handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.

 - If you have any questions about moxifloxacin, please talk with your doctor, pharmacist, or other health care provider.